 There you have it, why I started this business.
 Children need help, parents need to see their child enjoy learning.
 Parents are working or have not studied all about phonics or perceptual and motor development (This is not a physical therapy or occupational therapy).
 They want their child to succeed, but do not know how to help them.

 Special Note: This program is not designed to raise IQ or cure serious neurological disorders.
 We start where they are and move forward.
-We do work with students that have normal to high IQs as well as students that have a lower IQ.
+We do work with students that have slightly lower IQs, normal IQs, to high IQs.
 We take them to their highest potential.
 It does not make super athletes due to the physical activities.
 It is not an occupational therapy or physical therapy program.
 It is designed to help your child to be successful in reading, spelling, and writing.